-1. Adoption of the audited accounts of the Company for the financial year ended March 31, 2007, together with the auditors' report;
+1. Adoption of the annual audited accounts of the Company for the financial year ended March 31, 2008, together with the auditors' report;

 - 2. Re-appointment of the Company's auditors; - 3.
-Approval of auditors' remuneration; - 4.
-Re-election of class 1 Directors, Richard O. Bernays and Sir Anthony A. Greener; and - 5.
-Approval of Directors' remuneration.
+Fixation of auditors' remuneration; - 4.
+Re-election of the class II Director, Mr. Ramesh Shah; - 5.
+Re- election of the class II Director, Mr. Neeraj Bhargava; and - 6.
+Approval of Directors' remuneration for the financial year ending March 31, 2009.

-THAT the audited accounts of the Company for the financial year ended March 31, 2007, including the report of the auditors, be and hereby are adopted
+THAT the audited accounts of the Company for the financial year ended March 31, 2008, including the report of the auditors, be and hereby are adopted.